AY2324S2-CS2113-F15-4/tp/docs/UserGuide.md

-mark [BOOK_INDEX] -> to mark book as read [R] unmark [BOOK_INDEX] -> to mark book as unread [U] list-by-date -> to print out all books sorted in descending order of date (basic) set-genre [BOOK_INDEX] -> to set a genre for a book (advanced) set-genre [BOOK_INDEX] [GENRE] -> to set a genre for a book set-author [BOOK_INDEX] [BOOK_AUTHOR] -> to set an author for a book") label [BOOK_INDEX] [LABEL] -> to set a label for a book give-summary [BOOK_INDEX] [BOOK_SUMMARY] -> to give a book a summary
+mark [BOOK_INDEX] -> to mark book as read [R] unmark [BOOK_INDEX] -> to mark book as unread [U] list-by-date -> to print out all books sorted in descending order of date list-genre -> to see all genres stored in the list (basic) set-genre [BOOK_INDEX] -> to set a genre for a book (advanced) set-genre [BOOK_INDEX] [GENRE] -> to set a genre for a book remove-genre -> to remove a specific genre from the list set-author [BOOK_INDEX] [BOOK_AUTHOR] -> to set an author for a book") label [BOOK_INDEX] [LABEL] -> to set a label for a book give-summary [BOOK_INDEX] [BOOK_SUMMARY] -> to give a book a summary